prasser/jhpl/README.md

 #####1.
 Setting the properties#####

 We associate each property to 10.000 random elements (50.000 put operations).
-This takes ~240 ms.
+This takes ~178 ms.
-The resulting lattice consumes about 3.5 MB of space.
+The resulting lattice consumes about 3.2 MB of space.

 #####2.
 Listing all nodes with any property level-by-level#####

 For each level, we enumerate over all elements that are associated with *any* property.
 Additionally, we perform a space mapping by calling ```toId(element)``` for all elements returned by the iterators.
-This requires ~300 ms and returns 980.133 elements, meaning that roughly 98% of the elements in the lattice are characterized by at least one property as a result from step 1:
+This requires ~318 ms and returns 1M elements, meaning that all elements in the lattice are associated with at least one property as a result from step 1:

 ```Java
 for (int level = 0; level < lattice.numLevels(); level++) {